Service Times At St Paul’s

 Come to a service!

-A brief introduction to St Paul's
+A brief introduction for newcomers!

 We worship together using The Book of Common Prayer and The Book of Alternative Services.
 The 8:00 am Sunday service and the 10:00 am Thursday services are ‘said,’ meaning they don’t have any music.